It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 As the bone marrow fills with leukemia cells, it cannot make the large number of normal blood cells that the body needs.
 What causes:

-- Red blood cells transporting oxygen to all tissues of the body.
+- Red blood cells transport oxygen to all tissues of the body.

 - Weakness, tiredness, shortness of breath, lightheadedness, palpitations.